s-oluwade/taskman/README.md

 ## Features
 - AI Automatically generated subtasks.
 - A progress bar to show the completion progress of each task.
-- The ability to filter Tasks By Due Date.
+- The ability to filter tasks by deadline.
+- Tasks that are close to due are highlighted yellow in the deadline.
+- Tasks that are very close (1 day away) to deadline are highlighted red.
 - Cool animation on task completion.

 ## Functionality